 🧾Ingredient Notes

-Spices and Aromatics - We’re seasoning the broth with a simple combination of whole black peppercorns, kosher salt, garlic, and bay leaf.
+- Spices and Aromatics - We're seasoning the stock with a simple combination of whole black peppercorns, kosher salt, garlic, and bay leaf.

-Some people add apple cider vinegar to their broth.
+- Optional- Some people add apple cider vinegar.
 I don't find it necessary but you can add it if you like.

 First, remove as much of the meat of your cooked turkey off of the bones as you can.
 You can use the neck, but the heart and liver should be discarded or set aside and used for other things.